SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 12

-Have a look at your dataset in the Dataset Overview panel.Note that the columns with text columns have been flagged as dimensions and the ones with numerical values have been flagged as probable measures.
+Have a look at your dataset in the Dataset Overview panel.

+Note that the columns with text columns have been flagged as dimensions and the ones with numerical values have been flagged as probable measures.

 ![][image-12]
 ### Step 13

 LATDEC is latitude and LONDEC is Longitude.
-You’ll want to use these as dimensions, so make them dimensions by dragging them down to the dimension area.Alternatively, you can select the “more” menu (the ellipsis, …) on individual columns in the Dataset Overview.Repeat for every other measure, except for DEPTH.
+You’ll want to use these as dimensions, so make them dimensions by dragging them down to the dimension area.

+Alternatively, you can select the “more” menu (the ellipsis, …) on individual columns in the Dataset Overview.

+Repeat for every other measure, except for DEPTH.

 ![][image-13]
 ### Step 14

 VESSELTERMS is usually the name of the ship, or a short description.
 We will be adding it to a geo dimension, so that ship names show up in the map.
-Because doing so will convert it to a property, it will no longer be available as a dimension and we’ll also want to add the ship name to a table, so let’s duplicate it before adding it to the hierarchy.Select the VESSELTERMS column header.
-Select the context menu and mouse over the ellipsis ( … )Select Duplicate Column
+Because doing so will convert it to a property, it will no longer be available as a dimension and we’ll also want to add the ship name to a table, so let’s duplicate it before adding it to the hierarchy.

+Select the VESSELTERMS column header.

+Select the context menu and mouse over the ellipsis ( … )

+Select Duplicate Column

 ![][image-14]
 ### Step 15